Giovanni Antonio Antolini: Biography

+Giovanni Antonio Antolini was born in Castel Bolognese, near Ravenna, on 11 September 1753.
 When still quite young, he was taught geometry and hydraulics by the engineer Vincenzo Baruzzi.
-At the age of 20, he went to Rome.
+He studied architecture at the University of Bologna and established his career in Rome, where he moved in his early 20s.
 In 1776, he assisted with the drainage of the Pontine Marshes but, after catching malaria, soon returned to Rome.
 As a result, he decided to devote the rest of his career to architecture.